XDCFoundation/XDC-AlarmClock-Smart-Contract-Tool/Xinfin-TLC-master/README.md

 ### Login
 ---
-- An account in [XinPay](https://chrome.google.com/webstore/detail/xinpay/bocpokimicclpaiekenaeelehdjllofo?hl=en) is required to access the application.
-Users will approve the transaction using XinPay.
+- An account in [XDCPAY](https://chrome.google.com/webstore/detail/xinpay/bocpokimicclpaiekenaeelehdjllofo?hl=en) is required to access the application.
+Users will approve the transaction using XDCPay.
-- Make sure the address added in XinPay has sufficient XDC based on the network being used.
+- Make sure the address added in XDCPay has sufficient XDC based on the network being used.
-- Add the Link token address in XinPay wallet and make sure there is sufficient LINK balance.
+- Add the Link token address in XDCPay wallet and make sure there is sufficient LINK balance.

 ![Login](ui/public/login.png)